From data to the analytic S-matrix: A Bootstrap fit of the pion scattering amplitude: Particle Swarm implementation

 The expression of $\mathbb{V}^\text{ideal}$ contains the parameter $N_\text{iter}$ which is the max number of iterations of the search.
 The ideal velocity is a monotonic decreasing function that starts at $|\epsilon|$ when $n=0$.
 As we approach the end of the run when $n\sim N_\text{iter}$, the ideal velocity is so small that it forces the friction to decrease to its minimum value $\omega_\text{min}$ hence freezing the search in a neighbor of the global best found up to that point.

-The danger of this approach is that if we choose $N_\text{iter}$ too small, we might end up in a local minimum.
-For this reason, we performed two searches with different $N_\text{iter}=30,60$.
+The risk with this approach is that choosing a small $N_\text{iter}$ could lead to getting stuck in a local minimum.
+To mitigate this, we performed two searches with different values of $N_\text{iter}=30$ and 60.

-In figure \ref{fig:swarm} we plot the positions of the particles in the $(z_0,z_2)$ plane at different steps $n$ in the run with $N_\text{iter}=60$.
-The black dots correspond to the actual positions of the particles at step $n$.
-The blue dots correspond to each particle's best position up to step $n$, and the red dot is the best found by the swarm at the same step.
-At $n=0$, black and blue dots coincide.
-The gray area is the box where we perform the search.
+Figure \ref{fig:swarm} shows the projection of particle positions onto the $(z_0,z_2)$ plane at various steps $n$ during a run with $N_\text{iter}=60$.
+Black dots represent the particles' current positions $\Theta_n^{(i)}$ at step $n$, blue dots indicate each particle's best position $X_n^{(i)}$ up to that step, and the red dot marks the global best position $Y_n$ found by the swarm.
+At $n=0$, the black and blue dots coincide.
+The gray region represents the search domain.